uf-team/uarmdocs/docs/instruction_english.md

 When assembling,  we install the servo to uArm with a fixed angle.
 In the pic 1.1, you can see the default angles for assemble.

 ![servo setup](img/instruction/uarm_servo_setup.jpg)
-<center>1.1 servo angles and ranges</center>
+1.1 servo angles and ranges
 - Servo 0 is 90°, which is in the middle.
 - Servo 1 and Servo 2 are all in the degree of 90
 - Servo 3 90°.
 Though the rotation range for servo is 0° to 180°, due to the restriction of its Mechanical design, in fact, it can not cover such big range.